Where to Buy Women’s Workwear and Business Attire Online

 - 1 x Pair of Slacks (black or navy)

 - 2 long sleeve blouses (white, black, navy, red)

 - 1 x Black or Navy Dress

-With a work capsule you can then use accessories such as scarves, statement necklaces and shoes to dress up or down the pieces.
+With a workwear capsule, you can then use fashion accessories such as scarves, statement necklaces and shoes to dress up or down the pieces.

 What NOT To Wear to Work

 What you wear on your own time is up to you – but work is a different matter.
 Avoid the following: